leo-cb/HeartDiseasePrediction_ModelDev/README.md

 # Heart Disease Prediction Model Development
-Exploratory data analysis, data treatment, model development and model explaining for the <a href="https://github.com/leo-cb/HeartDiseasePrediction_WebApp">heart disease web application</a>.
+Exploratory data analysis, model development and model explainability for the <a href="https://github.com/leo-cb/HeartDiseasePrediction_WebApp">heart disease web application</a>.
 The EDA and modelling were performed in Azure Databricks (files in Databricks_workspace).
 Posteriorely, the GBT model was replicated in the local environment, in create_model.py.
 The model explainability was implemented with SHAP in explain_model.py.

 # Getting Started